Related Quotes

 Radicalism is as British as tea and cakes, as much a part of our make-up as monarchy and football.
 It will never have its own jubilees, palaces or honours system.
 Geoff Mulgan

-honour commentators
+honour greater

 conscience